 Apart from these two points, we can also see examples of science and technology helping in the maintenance of a standard of living in rural areas – better energy options; provision of water and electricity; today’s internet and smart devices in rural areas; better health facilities and infrastructure and even environmentally friendly and sanitary processes that are developed and made aware of in rural regions.

-Success stories thus far have been the Green revolution (in the 1970s – with hybrid variety seeds and revolutionary fertilizers and use of land and water for a skyrocketing in overall production of rice and wheat in the country), use of irrigation facilities (controlled release and distribution of water, a limited precious resource, critical for production optimization), sophisticated power transmission systems (for development of electricity distribution using IT and communication technologies), construction of dams and wells, obtaining and using satellite data in rural regions in agriculture and resource-related issues, several technology schemes to manage post-production chains, transport problems, investment models and structural barriers.
+Success stories thus far have been the Green revolution (in the 1970s – with hybrid variety seeds and revolutionary fertilizers and use of land and water for a skyrocketing in the overall production of rice and wheat in the country), use of irrigation facilities (controlled release and distribution of water, a limited precious resource, critical for production optimization), sophisticated power transmission systems (for development of electricity distribution using IT and communication technologies), construction of dams and wells, obtaining and using satellite data in rural regions in agriculture and resource-related issues, several technology schemes to manage post-production chains, transport problems, investment models and structural barriers.
 Yet the deployment of said technology in rural India is insufficient and in many cases, wrongly applied to meet gaps and solve problems – there have been corresponding issues of overexploitation of land and water, inequitable distribution of technology in rural regions (due to political and administrative reasons), environmental consequences, social problems of displacement and employment loss and wrong usage due to mere lack of data about that rural area that details its needs and requirements.

 Consider examples of power and water.
-Power, which is essential in all sectors and areas, can now be reliably provided at low costs, decentralized systems and with very possible renewable and non-polluting technology, given proper interest and investment in a big scale project across states.
-This would imply better means for goods transport and access in rural India – a pressing issue not only in commercial terms but also for education, resources, health and human capital purposes.
+Power, which is essential in all sectors and areas, can now be reliably provided at low costs, decentralized systems, and with very possible renewable and non-polluting technology, given proper interest and investment in a big scale project across states.
+This would imply better means for goods transport and access in rural India – a pressing issue not only in commercial terms but also for education, resources, health, and human capital purposes.

-These examples demonstrate the need to coordinate for an effective strong impact of science and technology in rural regions – by balancing a three-dimensional model of technological capability, economic opportunity, and societal requirements ‘technology’is ever evolving in India’s R&D department – and only requires the boost from an already lucrative market in rural India to meet job demands and basic facilities for a better Indian standard of living, thus addressing societal needs from a sociological-cultural standpoint of what every village lacks in, needs and must be provided with for a sustainable independent future of the India’s rural life – which must be seen as an opportunity and not as a burden to bear, fix, hide or look down on.
+These examples demonstrate the need to coordinate for an effective strong impact of science and technology in rural regions – by balancing a three-dimensional model of technological capability, economic opportunity, and societal requirements ‘technology’s ever-evolving in India’s R&D department – and only requires the boost from an already lucrative market in rural India to meet job demands and basic facilities for a better Indian standard of living, thus addressing societal needs from a sociological-cultural standpoint of what every village lacks in, needs and must be provided with for a sustainable independent future of India’s rural life – which must be seen as an opportunity and not as a burden to bear, fix, hide or look down on.